-Pienza, Montalcino and Massa Marritima were quaint, tiny, and utterly charming little towns I visited on my recent trip to Italy.
+Pienza, Montalcino and Massa Marittima were quaint, tiny, and utterly charming little towns I visited on my recent trip to Italy.
 They make perfect day trips from Florence when you just want to get away from all the hustle and bustle of tourism and relax in the Italian countryside.
 Today I’m sharing a photo journal of my favorite scenes around these villages!

 Pienza and Montalcino